markafitzgerald1/simulate-cribbage-games/README.md

 - Install Python 3.9.1
 - `pip install -r requirements.txt` _(may require local admin to install black globally... or use a [virtualenv](https://virtualenv.pypa.io/en/latest/) instead!)_
 - _Optional:_ Build the start of hand position + current dealer wins, losses and game points database to improve positional play of simulation-based play and discard strategies' (takes about 30 minutes on my laptop): `python simulateCribbageGames.py --unlimited-hands-per-game --hide-first-pone-hands --hide-first-dealer-hands --hide-play-actions --games-per-update 2000 --tally-start-of-hand-position-results --game-count 1000000--show-calc-cache-usage-stats`.
-Can be run longer (`--infinite-game-count` then Control+C to stop) for likely better results - point of diminshing returns not yet established.
+Can be run longer (`--infinite-game-count` then Control+C to stop) for likely better results - exact point of diminshing returns currently hard to measure for performance and open bug reasons and not yet established.

 ## Test